codeguard/aws_bastion/README.md

 # Mechanism:
 * The whole thing will compile into a multicall go binary.
 The multicall go binary will have three modes, and will launch docker instances from a purpose-built docker image.
 The only thing that the docker image will do is launch an openssh daemon with a custom config for a single connection, and that openssh instance will then call the multicall go binary.
+* This project will depend on docker, and two specific docker containers, one with an openssh server, and one with redis.